Skip to content

 Best practices for workflows

-2. use global workflows for reusable logic - if you find yourself duplicating workflows, create a global version
+2. Use reusable workflows for reusable logic — If you find yourself duplicating workflows, create a reusable version

 CONTINUE LEARNING